“Nailed It” Star Nicole Byer Sprinkles Her Cupcakes With Dick Jokes

 Although the premise is certainly a deviation, and most other cooking shows don’t reward their winners by firing a cash cannon at them, what truly sets Nailed It apart is its host.

 Nicole Byer is a raunchy stand-up comedian with a lilting, sing-song voice and zero filter.
 She was a breakout talking head on MTV’s Girl Code and Ladylike, dispensing heroically frank advice on life and love to grateful teens.
 She later starred in the short-lived, Lonely Island-produced sketch series Party Over Here, along with her own semi-autobiographical MTV show Loosely Exactly Nicole.
-Anyone who has heard her off of primetime TV–say, on Why Won’t You Date Me?, the podcast where she interviews/interrogates guys she’s hooked up with–might be surprised to see her on a PG-rated show like Nailed It.
-According to her, it shouldn’t be that surprising.
+Anyone who has heard her off of primetime TV, though–say, on Why Won’t You Date Me?, the podcast where she interviews/interrogates guys she’s hooked up with–might be surprised to see her on a PG-rated program like Nailed It.
+According to her at least, it shouldn’t be that surprising.

 “I used to be a nanny so I know how to be family-friendly.
 I just choose not to be,” Byer says.
 “But kids like me.
 I’m like a big ole cartoon character.”

 When it came time to start filming, the show’s creators offered Byer no real direction beyond the premise, giving her the leeway to be herself and find the show’s rhythm organically.
-It’s a feat she navigates by having conversations with contestants until something funny emerges, and getting to know her cohost Jacques Torres. (“He is the sweetest man I think I have ever met,” she says.)
+It’s a feat she navigated by simply chatting up contestants until something funny emerged, and getting to know her cohost Jacques Torres. (“He is the sweetest man I think I have ever met,” she says.)
 Adding to the show’s charm is the chemistry between Byer and the chocolatier, who gradually develop a breezy banter over the show’s six episodes.

 There is only one aspect of the show that emerged organically but is regularly tossed in the recycling bin.